jxnblk/blog/src/posts/static-site-generation-with-react.md

 and the JavaScript kicks in whenever it’s downloaded.
 This is extremely helpful for combining documentation with interactive demonstrations, like [Colorable](http://jxnblk.com/colorable) or [Building SVG Icons with React](http://jxnblk.com/react-icons).
+Using React along with something like webpack also allows you to consolidate the entire build process in Node and take advantage of anything in the npm ecosystem.
+And, lastly, React is just fun to use.

 ## How